catseye/Eqthy/README.md

-A theorem gives an equation, followed by a sequence of equations that shows that the validitiy of the equation follows from the axioms and theorems previously given in the Eqthy souce.
+A theorem gives an equation, followed by a sequence of equations that shows that the validitiy of the equation follows from the axioms and theorems previously given in the Eqthy document.
 Each equation in the sequence is optionally followed by a hint, indicating what rule was used to derive it.

     theorem (#id-comm)